Qizhuang: Jifu longpao and jifu mangpao

 The jifu Dragon robes (龍袍 (longpao); 5-clawed dragons) and the jifu Python robes (mangpao; robes with 4-clawed dragons), were used for various ceremonies (such as festival banquets and military inspections), as semi-formal court dress.
 They were worn by the members of the imperial family and lower-ranking officials.
 Prior to the 1759 sumptuary regulations, the jifu followed the Manchu-style cut and had to comply to the laws regarding colours and the dragon-claws number; however, the distribution of dragon patterns on the jifu were not regulated and the early Qing dynasty's robe followed the Ming tradition of having large curling dragons over the chest and back regions.
 Women also wore jifu dragon robes and python robes as a semiformal court dress.
 By the mid-19th century, the matixiu (马蹄袖 (mǎtíxiù, horse hoof cuff)) sleeve cuffs of Manchu women's robe became wider and the size of the cuff also became bigger, particularly on the formal festive coats worn by Manchu court women.

 The 5-clawed dragons were used for the emperor, his heir apparent, the high-ranking princes and some lesser officials whom the emperor would bestow the 5-clawed dragons to them.
 The 4-clawed dragons were worn by third ranking princes and anyone below this rank.
 Those rules were eventually disregarded near the end of the Qing dynasty; and, jifu with five-claws dragons started to be worn by anyone regardless of ranks.

 The colours were bright yellow for the emperor, apricot yellow (杏黃 xinghuang) for the heir apparent (crown prince); golden yellow (jinhuang, which looks closer to orange in colour rather than yellow) for other sons of the emperor.
 The first to fourth degrees princes and imperial dukes had to wear blue, brown or any other colour unless the Emperor bestowed them with a golden yellow robe.
 Blue black was the colour worn by the lower-ranking princes, noblemen, and high-ranking officials.

 Jifupao

 On wedding and major family occasions unrelated to the court, jifupao (吉服袍) typically have matixiu cuffs and were almost the same as jifu longpao/mangpao.
 Noblemen women and wives of officials would wear robes with eight roundels with the Chinese character shou (壽 (shòu, longevity)) and other motifs; they were worn with a surcoat (jifugua) decorated with 8 roundels with shou or floral patterns.
-Both the robe and surcoat could be decorated with or without lishui at the at hem and cuffs.
+Both the robe and surcoat could be decorated with or without lishui at the hem and cuffs.